elegant-scipy/elegant-scipy/markdown/ch7.markdown

 another, and bright white in the third!
 This would result in a terrible MSE score, even with perfect alignment.

-Instead, we turn to a measure called *normalized mutual information*, which measures instead correlations between the different brightness bands of the different images.
-When the images are perfectly aligned, any object of uniform color will create a large correlation between the shades of the different channels.

-Let's start by splitting the plate into its component channels:
+Let's see what we can do with this.
+We start by splitting the plate into its component channels:

 ```python
 nrows = stained_glass.shape[0]